 The Israelis say that the building of the Jerusalem houses were part of a “routine decision” but that, actually, doesn’t matter much.
 More pressing is that Biden’s fury puts the Israelis in a tough spot.

 As far as the Netanyahu government is concerned, Israel has repeatedly shown itself willing to compromise.
 It withdrew from Gaza entirely and threatened to use force against unauthorized settlement activity in the West Bank last year.
 But the Obama Administration demanded a full freeze in settlement construction before peace talks could be resumed.
 Unsurprisingly, the Palestinians were quick to adopt the same position, leaving neither side in a position to negotiate.

-The prime minister’s current predicament forces him to either relinquish, symbolically, Israel’s sovereignty over what it considers to be its capital or leave his country’s relation with the US further strained.
+The prime minister’s current predicament forces him to either relinquish, symbolically, Israel’s sovereignty over what it considers to be its capital or leave his country’s relation with the United States further strained.
 American commentators may blame Netanyahu for his “arrogance” but the truth is that the Obama Administration’s policy in recent months leaves him with very few options.

 At the same time, Israeli-Palestinian policy ought to be considered within the spectrum of Middle Eastern strategy on the whole for the plight of the Palestinian people and the United States’ relation with Israel remain a matter of great concern with many Arab states.
 Outright bickering between both allies does neither any good however nor does it inspire much confidence in America’s ability at bringing peace to the region.

 If the administration truly intends to advance the peace process, it must do more than dispatch an envoy and ask only Israel to give in.
 Although traditionally one of America’s staunchest of allies, Israel, like any country, will put its own interests first.
 Expecting otherwise would be unrealistic.
 The president must find a way to make it worthwhile for Israel to follow his lead.